pujanbohora/knowledgeGraph_Movies/Deliverables/use case.md

 •	How do movies with high user <b>votes</b> perform in terms of <b>gross earnings</b>?<br>
 •	What is the inflation rate when the movie was released in the date 2019? <br>
 •	What is the unemployment rate when the movie was released in the date 2019?<br>

+1. How has the inflation rate in each country impacted movie production budgets in that country over time?
+2. Is there a relationship between countries with high inflation rates and the gross earnings or profitability of movies produced in those countries?
+3. Do changes in inflation affect the average vote or ratings of movies released in those countries over the same period?